 Choosing a career in water can be among the most fulfilling and rewarding ways to make a living.
-Most positions at TUD require a Water Distribution and or Water Treatment Certification issued by the California Department of Public Health (CDPH).
+Most positions at TUD require a Water Distribution and or Water Treatment Certification issued by the State Water Resources Control Board (SWRCB).
 For more information regarding getting certified in water or wastewater, click here.

 About Tuolumne County

 Tuolumne County, in the Central Sierra Nevada with its diverse terrain, is the setting for Yosemite National Park, Stanislaus National Forest, Columbia and Railtown 1897 State Historic Parks, and a wide selection of Gold Rush towns like Jamestown, Groveland, and Sonora; the resort community of Twain Harte; and the lumber town of Tuolumne City... all providing a wide array of recreational activities.
 History is the backbone of Tuolumne County.
 Gold rush towns, lumber towns, vintage steam engines, 1800's architecture, historic hotels and B&B's all linked together via historic Highway 49 and 108.
 For more information about Tuolumne County, please visit these informative links:

 TUD is committed to employing and retaining a high quality, motivated workforce.
 We offer a competitive compensation and benefits package, insist on a safe workplace, provide opportunities for training and advancement and utilize sound management practices and policies.

 All applicants receive consideration for employment without regard to race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation or veteran status.